InnovAIte-hackathon/Main-Application/README.md

 A simple application to help students manage their extracurriculars and future aims.
+Won 9th overall in the UAE InnovAIte Hackathon.

 Running instructions:
 Clone from this repo with <code>git clone https://github.com/InnovAIte-hackathon/Main-Application.git</code><br>